 Last year I wrote an article asking whether workplaces are LGBT+ friendly.
 Since then, we have had the Stonewall Top 100 Employers List of 2018.
 It was encouraging to see a wide variety of employers included from across a range of sectors.
 However, we also had the Law Society of Scotland’s Profile of the Profession report, which concluded that around a third of LBGT+ solicitors were not entirely comfortable coming out at work.

 These statistics are not unique to the legal profession.
 Research by Stonewall found that almost one in five LGBT+ people who were looking for work in the UK said they were discriminated against because of their sexual orientation and/or gender identity while trying to get a job in the last year.

-Part of the LGBT+ history campaign this month is ‘Outing our past’, but it is clear that we have not yet reached a point where LGBT+ people are entirely comfortable coming out in the present.
+Part of the LGBT+ history campaign during LGBT+ History month, which takes place in February each year, ‘Outing our past’, but it is clear that we have not yet reached a point where LGBT+ people are entirely comfortable coming out in the present.
 That LGBT+ people need to 'come out' in the first place is just one example of the difficulties faced by the community.